Waves of Filipino settlers and immigrants in the United States, beginning from 1587 to present

 As a result, Filipinos were allowed to immigrate to the U.S. without restrictions, even after the quota law of 1924 went into effect.

-Filipinos came in ships and landed in the ports of Hawaii and San Francisco.
+Filipinos came in ships and landed in Hawaii and San Francisco ports.
 As expected, they, like the Chinese and Japanese, suffered discrimination.

 1903 to 1943 – The Pensionados

-The United States Congress passed the Pensionado Act, which established scholarship programs for Filipino students.
-The move somewhat healed the relationship between the two countries after the Philippine–American War.
+The US Congress passed the Pensionado Act, creating scholarships for Filipino students and improving relations after the Philippine-American War.

 Initially, they were from wealthy elite Filipino families to study in Ivy League schools